IntelliTect-eSamples/azure-containers-iac/readme.md

 - [Terraform](https://www.terraform.io/) installed on your local machine.
 - Azure CLI installed and authenticated.
 - Access to an Azure subscription.

+### Container Images
+In order to get around the chicken/egg problem of configuring Azure services dependent on container images, we assume that the local environment has access to initial container images.

+Images can either be updated with Terraform in the future or by pushing images directly to Azure Container registry

+Beware that re-running Terraform may cause your current image to be overwritten

 ### Usage